gpaul-faldin/WordSearchOcr/README.md

 WordSearchOcr is an autonomous solver for word search puzzles on thewordsearch.com.
 This project represents the culmination of my journey in OCR (Optical Character Recognition) development.

 ### 🎯 Key Features
-- **Fully Autonomous Operation**: Detects, solves, and completes word search puzzles without human intervention
+- Detects, solves, and completes word search puzzles without human intervention
-- **Computer Vision Integration**: Utilizes OpenCV for image processing and puzzle grid detection
+- Utilizes OpenCV for image processing and puzzle grid detection
-- **Advanced OCR**: Implements Tesseract.js to accurately recognize letters in the puzzle grid
+- Implements Tesseract.js to accurately recognize letters in the puzzle grid
-- **Automated Interaction**: Uses Robot.js to simulate mouse movements and interactions with the website
+- Uses Robot.js to simulate mouse movements and interactions with the website
-- **Intelligent Word Finding**: Algorithm finds words in all possible directions
+- Algorithm finds words in all possible directions

 ### 🛠️ Technology Stack
 - TypeScript